 This gets a bit more tricky.
 The part of the plant used as an herb plays a big role in deciding how to prepare it for use.
 Below is a list of preparation methods and the types of herbs to use with them.

 - Tea - Teas are perfect for the more delicate herbs such as leaves, soft fruits and flowers.
-The harder herbs can also be used as a tea but require longer steeping times.
+If using hard dense herbs such as roots, twigs, stems, or hard berries, please review how to make a decoction.
+As these herb forms can also be used as a tea but require longer steeping times.

 - Decoction - Decoctions allow for longer cooking time, perfect for the harder herbs such as stems, roots, barks, hard berries and seeds.
-Drink the decoction like a tea or use it as the base for your favorite tea or use topically.
+Drink the decoction like a tea.
+A foot soak, or even an eyewash.

-- Tincture - Tinctures are potent herbal extracts allowing you to take smaller doses as compared to a decoction, tea or regular powder.
+- Tincture - Tinctures are potent herbal extracts (usually made with alcohol) allowing you to take smaller doses as compared to a decoction, tea or regular powder.
 You want the herbs to be cut into small uniform pieces, harder herbs may need to be slightly crushed.

 - Syrups & Gargles - Syrups, also called bitters or elixirs, are easy to make and a convenient way to use herbs.

-- Bath - Simply add the herbs of your choice to your bath of foot bath.
+- Bath - Simply add the herbs of your choice to your bath or foot bath.
 To keep it less messy put the herbs in a muslin bag and toss it in the water.
-If using harder herbs, you will want them cut in smaller pieces.
+If using roots, twigs or hard berries as your herbs, you will want them cut in smaller pieces.

 - Topical - You can make herb infused oils to make your own balms, salves, body butters, lotions and ointments.
 Or use a decoction to use in a compress, body spritzer or as a rinse on you skin or hair.